Secure In Security

 ExploreCertifications & Careers

-Cybercrime is projected to cost the global economy $9.5 trillion USD in 2025 — more than the GDP of every country except the U.S. and China.
+Cybercrime is projected to cost the global economy $10.5 trillion USD in 2026 โ more than the GDP of every country except the U.S. and China โ and is forecast to reach $15.6 trillion by 2029.

 MITRE ATT&CK Framework